kacperwyczawski/sigma-cars/README.md

 ## 🚀 How to run

 1. Install and set up [Docker](https://www.docker.com/) on your machine.
-2. Download [this](docker-compose.yml) file from Sigma Cars repository.
+2. Download [this](docker-compose.yml) file from repository.
 In PowerShell you can use this command: `Invoke-WebRequest https://raw.githubusercontent.com/kacperwyczawski/sigma-cars/main/docker-compose.yml -OutFile docker-compose.yml`.
 3. Open Docker Desktop, ensuring that it is properly installed and running.
 4. In your terminal or command prompt, navigate to the directory where you downloaded the docker-compose.yml file.
 5. Run `docker compose up` to start the project.